-The PSD4000 provides the option to turn off the CLKIN input to the PLD AND array to save AC power consumption.
+The PSD4000 provides the option to turn off the CLKIN input to the PLD to save AC power consumption.
+The CLKIN is an input to the PLD AND array and the Output Micro⇔Cells.
 During Power Down Mode, or, if the CLKIN input is not being used as part of the PLD logic equation, the clock should be disabled to save AC power.
-The CLKIN will be disconnected from the PLD AND array by setting bit 4 to a "1" in PMMR0.
+The CLKIN will be disconnected from the PLD AND array or the Micro⇔Cells by setting bits 4 or 5 to a "1" in PMMR0.